 - Arguendo (or “for the sake of argument” in Latin), a regular roundtable debate where experts from varied fields give their opinion on a current question facing international criminal justice.
+Contributions to Arguendo represent the views of their authors and should not be construed as representing the views of the ICC Project or American Bar Association.

 - In partnership with the market research firm Ipsos, quarterly polling reports on American opinions on international criminal justice, specifically the International Criminal Court.